Thirumurugan Gandhi

 Thirumurugan Gandhi said that The Syrian Civil War was an ongoing multi-sided armed conflict in Syria fought primarily between the government of President Bashar al-Assad, along with its allies, and various forces opposing the government.
 Thirumurugan Gandhi explains in depth of Syria War, why it is happening and what is the cause of the war?
 He also compares the same with Tamil Eelam War and said that it would happen in Tamil Nadu soon if Tamil people were unaware of geopolitics.

 In July 2018, Gandhi spoke at the 38th session of the United Nations Human Rights Council meeting about the May 2018 Thoothukudi Massacre in Tamil Nadu.
 On 9 August 2018, Gandhi was detained by immigration authorities at Bangalore Airport on his return to India.
 He was handed over to Chennai Police by the airport police.
 Gandhi was charged under Section 124 A (sedition), 153 A (1) and 153 (b) (promoting enmity between different groups on grounds of religion, race etc.) of the Indian Penal Code (IPC).
 He was produced in court the next day, where the police argued that a video of his speech uploaded by the UNHRC instigated hatred among people.
 Magistrate S Prakash refused to detain him and asked for him to be set free after interrogation.
-A few minutes after the police released him, he was again arrested, without warrant.
+A few minutes after the police released him, he was again arrested, without a warrant.
 A video of the police kidnapping Thirumurugan Gandhi went viral on social media.
 Then Tamil Nadu police took him to puzhal central prison and then he was shifted to Vellore Central Prison.

 On 24 August 2018, Gandhi was produced in court in a sedition case filed for his criticism of corporate influence in a Facebook video.
 At the court, Gandhi said he had been kept in solitary confinement in the Vellore prison, prevented from meeting his family, and prevented from answering calls of nature.
 On 26 August, Gandhi was booked under the Unlawful Activities Prevention Act (UAPA) by the Nungambakkam police.